theonejj/ansible-zfs_on_root/README.md

 * You can enable the option to install [Dropbear](https://en.wikipedia.org/wiki/Dropbear_(software)) to provide a lightweight SSH process as part of the initramfs during the boot process.
 * This allows you to remotely SSH to the console to provide the root pool passphrase to allow the machine to continue to boot.
-* You can customize the port, which ECDA or RSA keys are allowed to connect and adjust several options.
+* Dropbear will default to port 222.
+* RSA, ECDSA, or ED25519 keys can be used to connect to Dropbear (no passwords allowed)

 ---